zellux/gokarna-hugo/exampleSite/content/posts/theme-documentation-advanced.md

 ### Page

 We introduced this type to distinguish between blog posts and normal markdown pages.
 The reason to create this was to give the user complete freedom in creating their website.
 You can use this to create a portfolio of your projects or showcase your designs.
-The possibilites are endless and the choice is yours.
+The possibilities are endless and the choice is yours.

 ```markdown
 ---